Solomon Kane (film): Awards

+The film won the Audience Jury Award at the 2010 Fantasporto Film Festival.
+In 2014, the film was nominated for a Saturn Award for Best DVD/Blu-ray Release.

 Planned sequels

 James Purefoy, and various Hollywood media outlets, have gone on record as saying that M. J. Bassett promised Solomon Kane was intended as a trilogy with the first movie serving to "propel Solomon on into sequels" to further establish Purefoy's celebrity.
 The first movie was to bring Kane into a "fully formed" character so that his backstory didn't need to be repeated.
-However, due to the film's poor critical reception and box office performance, no sequels were made despite fan outcry for the trilogy to go ahead.
+However, due to the film's box office performance, no sequels were made.